choudharyus/week2-monday3/readme.md

 This lesson will cover two concepts that are crucial for encapsulation and abstraction in Javascript: Objects and Context.
 Objects allow us to box up multiple functions and data under a single variable.
 Context determines which object "owns" a function while it's being invoked.

-To explore these concepts we will be discussing why we might need/want to use objects in our code.
-We'll learn how to create, access and alter objects.
-Then looking at Context, we'll see how all function invocations always bring along a hidden object via the keyword `this`. and how we can attach our own or other objects to the `this` keyword.
+Today we will explore why we might need/want to use objects in our code, and learn how to create, access, and alter objects.
+With Context, we'll see how all function invocations always bring along a hidden object via the keyword `this`.
+We'll learn how to use `this` on our own objects and how to alter the context of `this`.

 ## Intro to Objects (5 / 10:10)